lidofinance/docs/docs/guides/steth-integration-guide.md

 ## stETH vs. wstETH

 There are two versions of Lido's stTokens, namely stETH and wstETH.
-Both tokens are ERC-20 tokens, but they reflect the accrued staking rewards in different ways. stETH implements rebasing mechanics which means the stETH balance increases periodically.
+Both are fungible tokens, but they reflect the accrued staking rewards in different ways. stETH implements rebasing mechanics which means the stETH balance increases periodically.
 In contrary, wstETH balance is constant, while the token increases in value eventually (denominated in stETH).
 At any moment, any amount of stETH can be converted to wstETH via trustless wrapper and vice versa, thus tokens effectively share liquidity.
 For instance, undercollateralized wstETH positions on Maker can be liquidated by unwrapping wstETH and swapping it for ether on Curve.

 ## stETH

 ### What is stETH

-stETH is a ERC20 token that represents ether staked with Lido.
+stETH is a rebaseable ERC-20 token that represents ether staked with Lido.
 Unlike staked ether, it is liquid and can be transferred, traded, or used in DeFi applications.
 Total supply of stETH reflects amount of ether deposited into protocol combined with staking rewards, minus potential validator penalties. stETH tokens are minted upon ether deposit at 1:1 ratio.
 When withdrawals from the Beacon chain will be introduced, it will also be possible to redeem ether by burning stETH at the same 1:1 ratio.

+stETH does not strictly comply with ERC-20.
+Only exception is that it does not emit `Trasfer()` on rebase as [ERC-20](https://eips.ethereum.org/EIPS/eip-20#events) standard recommends.

 Please note, Lido has implemented staking rate limits aimed at reducing the post-Merge staking surge's impact on the staking queue & Lido’s socialized rewards distribution model.
 Read more about it [here](#staking-rate-limits).

 stETH is a rebasable ERC-20 token.
 Normally, the stETH token balances get recalculated daily when the Lido oracle reports Beacon chain ether balance update.
 The stETH balance update happens automatically on all the addresses holding stETH at the moment of rebase.
 The rebase mechanics have been implemented via shares (see [shares](#steth-internals-share-mechanics)).

-### The Beacon chain oracle
+### Accounting oracle

 Normally, stETH rebases happen daily when the Lido oracle reports the Beacon chain ether balance update.
 The rebase can be positive or negative, depending on the validators' performance.
 In case Lido's validators get slashed, the stETH balances can decrease according to penalty sizes.
 However, daily rebases have never been negative by the time of writing.
-The Beacon chain oracle has sanity checks on both max APR reported (the APR cannot exceed 10%, which means a daily rebase is limited to `10/365%`) and total staked amount drop (staked ether decrease reported cannot exceed 5%).
-Currently, the Beacon chain oracle report is based on five oracle daemons hosted by established node operators selected by the DAO.
-As soon as three out of five oracle daemons report matching Beacon chain data, the oracle reports it to the Lido smart contract, and the rebase occurs.
-There is a [dedicated oracle dashboard](https://mainnet.lido.fi/#/lido-dao/0x442af784a788a5bd6f42a01ebe9f287a871243fb/) to monitor current Beacon chain reports.
+The accounting oracle has sanity checks on both max APR reported (the APR cannot exceed 27%, which means a daily rebase is limited to `27/365%`) and total staked amount drop (staked ether decrease reported cannot exceed 5%).
+Currently, the oracle report is based on five oracle daemons hosted by established node operators selected by the DAO.
+As soon as three out of five oracle daemons report the same data, reaching the consensus, the report goes to the Lido smart contract, and the rebase occurs.
+There is a [dedicated oracle dashboard](https://mainnet.lido.fi/#/lido-dao/0x442af784a788a5bd6f42a01ebe9f287a871243fb/) to monitor current accounting reports.

 #### Oracle corner cases